 Electro-Hydraulic Steering Control Units

 Electro-Hydraulic SCUs are being applied to more and more vehicles as a switchable (manual steer or electro-hydraulic) unit or as an all-electro-hydraulic unit that can be mounted virtually anywhere on the vehicle.
 This type is not linked to a manual steering wheel/column.
 Intelligent steering functions like parametric steering, auto-guidance/steer systems, joystick control, position sensor based steering wheel, and unlimited software features and potential, provides steering flexibility never before seen.
 Agriculture and Material Handling are early off-road market leaders for EH steering.

 Sizing an SCU For An Off-Road Vehicle

 Assuming you are working with an “Ackerman” type steering system on your vehicle, there are a few simple steps to determining the “size” of SCU that will be required.
-A great resource is the Eaton “Steering Catalog” no. C-STOV-MC001-E2.
+A great resource is the Danfoss “Steering Catalog” no. C-STOV-MC001-E2.
 Specifically the sizing and application section.
 Take a look at the 8 steps:

 There are some basic hydraulics to be familiar with in order to build a usable model code for an SCU.
-At this point in the process, it’s best to consult with a certified fluid power specialist offering one of the premium hydrostatic steering product lines like Eaton.
+At this point in the process, it’s best to consult with a certified fluid power specialist offering one of the premium hydrostatic steering product lines like Danfoss.
 If your vehicle has other hydraulic functions, you will need to choose between a fixed displacement pump, (with power beyond or an external flow divider) or a variable volume pressure compensated pump.